Bioconductor/EuroBioc2017/README.md

 followed by a short but descriptive title.
-Describe the topic in the main body of the issue in as much detail as necessary, including the name of the topic leader, possible or desired outputs (could be code, a piece of documentation, or general discussion), ...
+Describe the topic in the main body of the issue in as much detail as necessary, including the name of the topic leader, possible or desired outputs (could be code, a piece of documentation, or general discussion), ... and possible outcomes.
 Any interested participants are invited to use the issue to ask questions and/or express their interest in participating.

+At the end of the SIG session, we would appreciate if the group could prepare a short summary of your session.
+Depending on enthusiasm and if time allows, we would like to share and discuss the SIG material during the conference.

 ## Flashlight talks